Subdivergence-free gluings of trees: Algorithms

 Let $t_1$ and $t_2$ be rooted trees as above, but not necessarily with the same number of leaves.
 Let $l(t)$ be the number of leaves in the rooted tree $t$ and $L(t)$ the set of leaves of $t$.
 We will need to keep track of partial gluings of leaves of $t_1$ and $t_2$, so given a function $\tau$ which is a bijection between a subset of the leaves of $t_1$ and a subset of leaves of $t_2$, we can form the graph $g_\tau(t_1, t_2)$ by identifying leaves according to $\tau$ in the same way as for the tree gluings we have been working with so far.
 Call $\tau$ a \emph{partial gluing} and let the size of $\tau$ be the size of the image of $\tau$.

 There is a \emph{fully internal subdivergence} of $g_\tau(t_1, t_2)$ if there are two edges $e_1$ and $e_2$, where $e_i\in t_i$ and neither $e_i$ is incident to a leaf of $t_i$, and where $e_1, e_2$ is a 2-edge cut of $g_\tau(t_1, t_2)$ such that one of the parts of the cut contains neither of the roots nor any of the unpaired leaves.
-There is a \emph{one sided subdivergence} of $g_\tau(t_1, t_2)$ if there is an edge $e$ which is a bridge of $g_\tau(t_1, t_2)$ with the property that one of the parts has none of the unpaired leaves but has the root from the tree that did not contain $e$.
-This subdivergence is \emph{left sided} if the part with no unpaired leaves has the root of $t_1$ in it and \emph{right sided} otherwise.
+There is a \emph{one-sided subdivergence} of $g_\tau(t_1, t_2)$ if there is an edge $e$ which is a bridge of $g_\tau(t_1, t_2)$ with the property that one of the parts has none of the unpaired leaves but has the root from the tree that did not contain $e$.
+This subdivergence is \emph{left-sided} if the part with no unpaired leaves has the root of $t_1$ in it and \emph{right-sided} otherwise.

 For $S_i \subseteq L(t_i)$, define